Thuban

 Thuban (/'θjuːbæn/), with Bayer designation Alpha Draconis or α Draconis, is a binary star system in the northern constellation of Draco.
-A relatively inconspicuous star in the night sky of the Northern Hemisphere, it is historically significant as having been the north pole star from the 4^{th} to 2^{nd} millennium BC.
+A relatively inconspicuous star in the night sky of the Northern Hemisphere, it is historically significant as having been the north pole star from the 4th to 2nd millennium BC.

 Johann Bayer gave Thuban the designation Alpha and placed it as the only member of his secundae magnitude class in Draco, although its current apparent magnitude of 3.65 means it is 3.7 times fainter than the brightest star in the constellation, Gamma Draconis (Eltanin), which Bayer placed in his tertiae magnitude class although its current apparent magnitude is 2.24.

 Nomenclature

 α Draconis (Latinised to Alpha Draconis) is the star's Bayer designation.

 The traditional name Thuban is derived from the Arabic word ثعبان DIN (large snake—e.g., a python or a legendary, draconian serpent).
 It is sometimes known as the Dragon's Tail, and as Adib /@'diːb/.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Thuban for this star.
 It is now so entered in the IAU Catalog of Star Names.

 In Chinese, 紫微右垣 (Zǐ Wēi Yòu Yuán), meaning Right Wall of Purple Forbidden Enclosure, refers to an asterism consisting of Alpha Draconis, Kappa Draconis, Lambda Draconis, 24 Ursae Majoris, 43 Camelopardalis, Alpha Camelopardalis and BK Camelopardalis.
 Consequently, the Chinese name for Alpha Draconis itself is 紫微右垣一 (Zǐ Wēi Yòu Yuán yī, First Star of Right Wall of Purple Forbidden Enclosure), representing 右樞 (Yòushū), meaning Right Pivot.